MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started-with-ios-android/android-get-started-with-xsapi.md

 For more information about signing in a player by using XAL in an Android game, see [Xbox Live Authentication Layer (Xal) with Android](../using-xbox-live/auth/android-xal.md).

-### xboxservices.config

-The Xbox Live APIs rely on [xboxservices.config](../xboxservices-config.md).
-On Android, you can just add the config file to your project.

-### Async library

-The async library for Android only supports `AsyncQueueDispatchMode::AsyncQueueDispatchMode_Manual`.
-This means your title has to create an async queue and pump the work and completion threads.

-You can find a cross-platform solution at `{Xbox Live API Root}\InProgressSamples\Kits\XboxLiveToolkit\mobile\AsyncIntegration`.
-`AsyncIntegration` handles pumping the background thread and allows the title to control the completion thread by calling `DrainAsyncCompletionQueueUntilEmpty` when ready.